kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 This follows Kubernetes API conventions where `Accept` parameters are used for structural transformations (e.g., `as=PartialObjectMetadata`, `as=Table`).

-While the `drop` parameter syntax is designed such that it wouldn't look out of place if a general field selection feature were added in the future, this KEP is strictly scoped to `metadata.managedFields`.
-We are not proposing or pre-approving a general-purpose field filtering mechanism at this time, as that would require a much broader discussion.
+While this KEP is strictly scoped to `metadata.managedFields`, the `drop` parameter syntax is designed to be extendable (e.g., by allowing multiple values or comma-separated lists) to avoid redesigning the API if other fields need to be supported in the future.

 ### Implementation Details